[A] [B] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 CLOSE-UP LENS - (1) An attachment lens that fits on the front of a camera lens, allowing photography at closer distances than than normal for that lens.
 (2) Also refers to a "Macro lens" - a camera lens that permits macrophotography.

-CMYK - An acronym for the ink colors Cyan (process blue), Magenta (process red), Yellow and Black used in four-color process printing.
+CMYK - An acronym for the ink colors used in four-color process printing - Cyan (process blue), Magenta (process red), Yellow and Key for black.
+Some incorrectly believe the "K" refers to the last letter in BlacK.
 The primary colors of light (not of the inks used in printing) are red, green and blue, known by the acronym RGB.

 COATED LENS - A lens that has a thin layer of transparent substance applied to its surface to reduce light reflection.